uyjulian/zbspac/Readme.txt

 When jzhang0 left, he opened the full source of crass.
 (Though he didn't explicitly cover it under any license.)
-And asmodean also offers part of his source code in his extractor distributions.
+And asmodean also offers part of his source codes in his extractor distributions.

 I learned about the package format mainly from the source codes, but zbspac itself is built from ground up.